nhoizey/1y/README.md

 - create a new repository in your own GitHub account with *1y* code
 - and deploy a copy of this new repository to your Netlify account (you can create an account during this process if you don't have one).

-### Use Github
+Each time you push changes to your Github repository (or add files directly with Github's Web interface), Netlify will build the new redirection files.

+### If you want to use another hosting service: use the Github template

 1. Click the <kbd>Use this template</kbd> green button in Github interface to create your own *1y* repository in your Github account
 1. Clone or download the new repository to your local computer
-1. If you don't have `npm` yet, [install npm](https://www.npmjs.com/get-npm)
+1. (optional) If you don't have `npm` yet, [install npm](https://www.npmjs.com/get-npm)
 1. Add new short URLs as Markdown files in the `links/` folder
-1. Generate the redirection files
+1. Generate the redirection files with this command: `npx @11ty/eleventy`

- - Either for local development with `npm start`
- - Or for production deployement with `npm run build` (files to deploy will be in the `_site` folder)
+Generated files to deploy are in the `_site` folder.

 ## Contribution

 You are welcome and encouraged to make changes to this website by submitting pull requests!

 ## License